aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 	aws s3 cp pg-snapper-output.zip s3://pg-snapper-output/
 	aws s3 presign s3://pg-snapper-output/pg-snapper-output.zip --expires-in 604800
 	```
-3. Share the S3 URL for loading the Snapper output and perform further analysis.
+3. Share the S3 URL for loading PGSnapper output and perform further analysis.

 ## Troubleshooting

-1. If you are seeing the error message "ERROR: Unexpected error: Couldn't connect to the PostgreSQL instance." while running Snapper, the stored password in AWS Secrets Manager secret might not be correct.
+1. If you are seeing the error message "ERROR: Unexpected error: Couldn't connect to the PostgreSQL instance." while running PGSnapper, the stored password in AWS Secrets Manager secret might not be correct.
 You can view the password by going to [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home?#/listSecrets), selecting the secret created by CloudFormation (CloudFormation Output Key: PGSnapperSecretARN) and selecting **Retrieve secret value**.
 Try to logon to the PostgreSQL database using the retrieved password as follows and see if you are able to connect to it.
 If the password is incorrect, you can edit the password stored in AWS Secrets Manager secret by selecting the **Edit** button on the same page.

     ```bash
 	/usr/local/pgsql/bin/psql --host=<PostgreSQL Instance EndPoint> --port=<Port> --username=<Master UserName> --dbname=<Database Name where Application objects are stored>
 	```

-2. If you are seeing the error message "ERROR: Another instance of snapper is already running for the same DBHOST and database.
-Exiting ..." while running Snapper, this means that another instance of snapper is already running for the same PostgreSQL database or Snapper was terminated abnormally during the previous run.
-Snapper creates a hidden file under "/home/ec2-user/scripts/" sub-directory to make sure only one instance of Snapper is running at a time for a particular PostgreSQL database.
+2. If you are seeing the error message "ERROR: Another instance of PGSnapper is already running for the same DBHOST and database.
+Exiting ..." while running PGSnapper, this means that another instance of PGSnapper is already running for the same PostgreSQL database or PGSnapper was terminated abnormally during the previous run.
+PGSnapper creates a hidden file under "/home/ec2-user/scripts/" sub-directory to make sure only one instance of PGSnapper is running at a time for a particular PostgreSQL database.
 The file name is in the format ".snapper_\<DBHOST\>_\<DBNAME\>.running".
-If snapper was killed abnormally for some reason and the ".running" file was not deleted, you need to delete this file manually before you can re-run Snapper.
+If PGSnapper was killed abnormally for some reason and the ".running" file was not deleted, you need to delete this file manually before you can re-run PGSnapper.

-3. To debug any other issue with snapper, review the log file stored under "/home/ec2-user/scripts/log/" sub-directory.
+3. To debug any other issue with PGSnapper, review the log file stored under "/home/ec2-user/scripts/log/" sub-directory.

 # PostgreSQL Performance Stats Loader

-To load and analyze the metrics collected by Snapper, follow the steps below.
+To load and analyze the metrics collected by PGSnapper, follow the steps below.

-> **_NOTE:_** You can use the same EC2 instance for running Snapper and Loader Scripts.
-Also you can use the same PostgreSQL instance (where Snapper was executed earlier to collect database metrics) to load the Snapper output.
-But as a best practice for production workloads, use a separate PostgreSQL instance to load the Snapper output and perform your analysis.
-The database engine version of the PostgreSQL instance where Snapper output is loaded should be same or higher than the database engine version of the PostgreSQL instance where Snapper output was collected.
+> **_NOTE:_** You can use the same EC2 instance for running PGSnapper and Loader Scripts.
+Also you can use the same PostgreSQL instance (where PGSnapper was executed earlier to collect database metrics) to load PGSnapper output.
+But as a best practice for production workloads, use a separate PostgreSQL instance to load PGSnapper output and perform your analysis.

 ## Setup

 Follow the Quick Start above if you want to use another EC2 instance for running the loader script and analyzing the results.
-During the CloudFormation stack setup, provide information for the PostgreSQL instance where you want to load the Snapper output.
-Once the stack setup is complete, go to the **Import Snapper Output** section below.
+During the CloudFormation stack setup, provide information for the PostgreSQL instance where you want to load PGSnapper generated output.
+Once the stack setup is complete, go to the **Import PGSnapper Output** section below.

-If you are using the same EC2 instance you used for Snapper, complete the following steps to use another PostgreSQL instance to load Snapper output and analyze the results.
+If you are using the same EC2 instance you used for PGSnapper, complete the following steps to use another PostgreSQL instance to load PGSnapper output and analyze the results.

-1. Store database master credential of the PostgreSQL instance where the snapper output will be loaded in [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and note down the secret ARN.
+1. Store database master credential of the PostgreSQL instance where the PGSnapper output will be loaded in [AWS secret manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) and note down the secret ARN.
 This needs to be provided as a parameter to the loader script to retrieve database credential for logging into the PostgreSQL instance.

 1. Select the IAM role assigned to the EC2 instance, expand the **secret-access-policy** Policy on the **Permissions** tab and click **Edit policy**.
 Click on **JSON** tab and modify the policy as follows specifying the AWS secretes managers secret ARNs for both the PostgreSQL instances.